 Community First Senior Living Blog

-Finding Peace in the Process: Making Memory Care Decisions with Confidence
+Finding Peace in the Process: Making Memory Care Decisions With Confidence

-Learn More About Memory Care–>
+Learn More about TouchPoint Sensory Memory Care

 • Increasing safety concerns: wandering, leaving appliances on, or forgetting to lock the doors.